Drama

 As a Musical Theatre Techniques Intensive student, you will:

-This program is designed for high school students with a commitment to the theater arts who seek the discipline and training required for participation in a university theater program or a career in the performing arts.
+The program is designed for artists and students who seek additional discipline and training required for participation in a university acting program or a career in the entertainment industry.
+Participation in this institute is open to high school (16 years and older), college and professional artists.

 Stagedoor Manor